Broadband is a type of high-speed internet connection that has surpassed dial-up as the standard way to connect to the internet.

 Broadband is the UK's most popular form of internet connection and is used by millions of people across the country.
 Broadband is actually a relative term because it can only be understood in context, i.e. as opposed to narrowband, which was the technology behind dial-up connections.

 In the days of dial-up, you had to hang up the phone to use the internet.
 With broadband the frequencies can be split into channels, so you can use the phone on one channel and the internet on another.

 If you can use your home phone while using the internet, you're already using broadband.
-If not, some form of broadband is almost definitely available in your area, so compare the best home broadband deals at uSwitch now and get up to speed.
+If not, some form of broadband is almost definitely available in your area, so compare our best home broadband deals at uSwitch now and get up to speed.

 Broadband is most often in the form of ADSL, which means it is transmitted along BT phone lines, although there are also cable (fibre-optic) broadband connections, and 3G and 4G mobile broadband connections (which use mobile networks).

 For more information about broadband and to find out all the latest news, see our broadband news page.

 ADSL broadband is provided through existing BT phone lines, and is the most widely available broadband connection on the market.
 ADSL broadband comes from your local telephone exchange, owned by BT, through a fixed line access network made out of copper wires.
 These are the telephone lines in the street.

 The information that you receive is a series of digital signals that come through these lines.
 These are then split into phone and internet by a microfilter, a small, plastic box that plugs into the main BT socket.

 The speed of ADSL broadband depends on your distance from the local telephone exchange.
 Signal deteriorates over distance, so the closer you are to your exchange, the higher your speed.
 The age or quality of the copper wires can also have an affect on your speed.